 and [User directory] /Library/Preferences/Macromedia/Flash Player/macromedia.com/support/flashplayer/sys/

 A better tactic, however, is to use the CCleaner utility (available for Windows and macOS).
-This cleans out pesky Flash cookies.
-It also cleans out a host other rubbish that slows your computer down and leaves traces of your activity behind.
+This cleans out pesky Flash cookies with a minimum of fuss.
+It also cleans out a host of other rubbish that slows your computer down and leaves traces of your activity behind.
 To do this, you need to properly configure CCleaner.

-Internet companies are making far too much money to take this user backlash against tracking lying down.
-They are therefore deploying a number of increasingly devious and sophisticated tracking methods.
+Internet companies make far too much money to take user backlash against tracking lying down.
+They are, therefore, deploying a number of increasingly devious and sophisticated tracking methods.

 The way in which your browser is configured (especially the browser plugins used), together with details of your Operating System, allows you to be uniquely identified (and tracked) with a worryingly high degree of accuracy.